WPL is now WCS Environmental Engineering

 2. INFORMATION ABOUT US

 www.wpldiamond.com is a site operated by WCS Environmental Engineering (WCSEE).
 WPL is a trading name of WCS Environmental Engineering Ltd, registered in England and Wales with company number 2583411 at 20, Grosvenor Place, London, SW1X 7HN.
-WCS Environmental Engineering Ltd is a portfolio company of Marlowe PLC.
+WCS Environmental Engineering Ltd is part of the WCS Group which is a portfolio company of Marlowe PLC.

 3. ACCESSING OUR SITE